 Configuring Indexing for Gmail

-The Gmail Index job must be set up and run in order to search archive data in Gmail.
+The Indexing job must be set up and run in order to search archive data in Gmail.

-Indexing and Archiving jobs must be configured in order to make the Gmail content available in NetGovern
+Indexing must be performed prior to archiving in order to make the archived content searchable——see Configuring Gmail Archiving.

 It is not necessary to create a policy in NetGovern to guide this job.